 Class XI and Class XII NCERT Chemistry - NCERT

 Physical Chemistry - O P Tandon

 Book Name and Author/Publications

 Class XI and XII Biology Textbooks - NCERT

 Objective Biology - Dinesh

 Biology - Pradeep Publications

-NEET 2021 admit cards will be released by NTA on their official website, in May, tentatively.
-Candidates must take a coloured printout of their NEET Admit Cards and affix their passport size coloured photograph on it.
-The details like the exam center address, candidates’ name, roll number, etc. will be given on the admit card.
+NEET 2023 admit cards will be released by NTA on their official website, in the second week of May, tentatively.
+Candidates must take a coloured printout of their NEET Admit Cards and affix their passport size coloured photograph to it.
+The details like the exam centre address, candidates’ name, roll number, etc. will be given on the admit card.